 The Ad Hoc committee was chaired by Hon.
 Gabriel Tongoyo.
 Hon Tongonyo also serves as the Chairperson of the National Assembly Committee on Administration and Internal Security.

-Under his leadership, the members looked into data protection and virtual assets regulations from various jurisdictions.
-Notably, they examined the United States, where data protection laws are intricate and continuously evolving.
-Regulations are primarily a patchwork of sector-specific and state-level regulations.
+Under his leadership, the team reviewed data protection and virtual asset regulations across several jurisdictions.
+They paid particular attention to the United States, where data protection laws are complex and constantly changing, and largely made up of sector-specific rules and state-level regulations.

 Interestingly, the committee found, Worldcoin operated in Kenya, a country with no specific regulations on virtual assets, while abstaining from operating in the USA.
 Worldcoin claimed this was due to regulatory uncertainty.